 The graph above illustrates the change in mean scores for the item, "I like to encourage and support others."
-A repeated measures ANOVA was computed to examine the differences in pre-, post-, and follow-up test mean scores.
-There was not a statistically significant difference between pre-, post-, and follow-up tests [F(2, 431) = 2.10; p > .05].
+A repeated measures ANOVA was computed to examine the differences in pre-camp, at-camp, and follow-up test mean scores.
+The ANOVA results suggest the change in mean scores for this item [F(2,799) = 14.80; p < .001] was statistically significant.